enthought/distarray/docs/source/index.rst

 * For HDF5 IO: h5py built against a parallel-enabled build of HDF5
 * For plotting: matplotlib

-Dependencies to build the documentation:

-* Sphinx
-* sphinxcontrib.napoleon
-* sphinxcontrib.programoutput

 If you have the above, you should be able to install this package with::

     python setup.py install